advertising, marketing, public relations, point of purchase, collateral, print, web design, web content Follow @cafe_racer

 On December 30, 2010, when the very last lab to still process Kodachrome — Dwayne’s Photo Service of Parsons, Kansas — runs the last roll of Kodachrome to ever be processed — they already ran the last roll actually produced by Kodak earlier this year — perhaps the single most important chapter in analog color photography will end.

-As a commercial and editorial photographer for roughly two and a half decades, from the ’70s into the ’90s, this is my story of the largest photo I ever shot.
-It was a collaborative effort between the design department of what was then the largest home builder in the country, U.S. Home, one of the largest commercial photo labs in the country, Meisel, and one tiny frame of iconic K25 (as it had come to be labeled), selected by me for the assignment on the basis of its legendary grain, gamma and saturation.
+It was a collaborative effort between the Clearwater, Florida design department of what was then the biggest home builder in the country, U.S. Home, one of the largest commercial photo labs in the country, Meisel, and one tiny frame of iconic K25 (as it had come to be labeled), selected by me as the film choice for the assignment on the basis of its legendary grain, gamma and saturation.
 And because I wanted to see if it would work.

-The concept of a nostalgia-themed welcome center for a golf course community in west central Florida came from Dennis Eckle, then marketing director for custom builder Rutenburg Homes whose department was responsible for designing the center and someone receptive to my pitch for a photomural as the main focus.
-At the time, indoor photomurals were just reaching fad status and briefly fed the new market for stock commercial images that split off from the traditional editorial channel.
-Commercial developers throughout the country, from malls to banks to shopping centers, were clamoring for oversized prints of tree bark, gurgling streams and bees on flowers that could be hung just about anywhere.
+At the time, photomurals were just reaching fad status and briefly fed the new market for stock commercial images that split off from the traditional editorial channel.
+Commercial developers throughout the country, from malls to banks to shopping centers, were clamoring for really big prints of tree bark, gurgling streams, and bees on flowers that could be hung just about anywhere.

 Enlarged 12,000% — The Largest of Its Time

-I’d never even seen a print this size before.
-I’d printed my own 16X20 b&ws, and some of my color stock sold as larger format wall prints, but this was unfamiliar territory on a grand scale.
-The lab techs at Meisel in Atlanta thought it would work, although they weren’t aware of anyone having tackled a theme this large from sheet film, let alone a 35mm frame of film.
+The lab techs at Meisel in Atlanta thought it would work, although they weren’t aware of anyone having tackled a theme this large from sheet film, let alone 35mm film.

 Try this out for detail: standing in front of the mural, you could tell the time on the male model’s wristwatch, which on the original K25 slide is smaller than the head of a pin.

-Models were selected, a golf course location overlooking a fairway was chosen, and I loaded a tripod-mounted Leica SLR with K25, praying for good weather and a result I could point to in front of my sheet-film peers and say, "See, I told you so."
+Models were selected, a golf course location overlooking a fairway was chosen, and I loaded a tripod-mounted Leica SLR with K25, praying for good weather and a result I could point to in front of my sheet-film peers and say, "See, I told you so!"

-We had Kodak, in Rochester, run the film, then off to Meisel for the interneg and sectional print.
-When that was finished, two lab techs delivered the project, which took two days to hang using dry mount adhesive and a dry mount tacking iron used very carefully to secure the print to the wall’s surface.
-How good was it?
-Try this out for detail: standing in front of the mural, you could tell the time on the male model’s wristwatch, which on the original K25 slide is smaller than the head of a pin.
+I had Kodak, in Rochester, run the film, before shipping to Meisel for the interneg and sectional print.
+When that was finished, two lab techs delivered the project to the site.
+It took two days to hang, using dry mount adhesive and very careful use of a dry mount tacking iron to secure the print to the wall’s surface.

 That’s my Kodachrome story.
 Nice bright colors and all.